 pathogenic bacteria.
 See "Water Filtration" in our on-line store for details.

 Various sources recommend home storage of a two week supply of water.
 The amount often recommended is seven gallons per person for drinking and food preparation, and another seven gallons per person for other limited uses such as hand washing, teeth brushing and dish washing (total fourteen gallons per person for two weeks).
 It should be noted that this amount is enough for sustenance purposes only, two quarts for drinking and two quarts for cleaning and bathing etc. per day.
 When you consider that a household normally uses in excess of 50 gallons of water per day for drinking, bathing, laundry, dishes, flushing the toilet etc., this isn't a lot of water.
 If you have the room to store more you will probably want to do so.
-Both glass and plastic containers are commonly used for water storage at home.
+Both glass and plastic containers are commonly used for long term water storage at home.
 Containers should be clean and sanitary.
 Glass containers are breakable and somewhat heavy compared to plastic, but they are not permeable to vapors and gases, the amount of leaching (dissolving) of chemicals from glass into water is insignificant.
 Plastic containers are lightweight and substantially more resistant to breakage than glass.

 If plastic containers are used, care should be taken to assure that they are